About BRISTELL USA LP

 Parts count reduction and ease of maintenance were just two of the primary design goals for the aircraft’s continued airworthiness and long airframe life.
 Making it a comfortable, capable, cross-country machine, capable of taking the day to day abuse of a flight school environment, were also goals.

 To continue the Simple and Proven is the best course of action for Mr. Bristela’s manufacturing, we at Bristell USA, have taken a unique approach to pricing and sales of our aircraft as well.
 The price you see when you specify your aircraft is the final price of the aircraft.
 The only additional expense will be state taxes in your state, where applicable.
-Our dealers make their commission on the sale of the aircraft, not on the options that they add at the time of sale.
+Any sales outlet will make their commission on the sale of the aircraft, not on the options that they add at the time of sale.
 This way when they are helping you specify your aircraft installations and options, you are assured that their help and concern is genuine and is based on getting the best aircraft suited for your mission and needs.
 They are there to assist you in getting the best product suited for your planned needs.
 Almost all of us are familiar with this type of "menu pricing" from new automotive sales, so it is a pricing and buying paradigm that should be comfortable.